Fluorometer: Molecular biology

 Fluorometers can be used to determine the nucleic acid concentration in a sample.

 Fluorometer types

 There are two basic types of fluorometers: the filter fluorometers and spectrofluorometer.
 The difference between them is the way they select the wavelengths of incident light; filter fluorometers use filters while spectrofluorometers use grating monochromators.
 Filter fluorometers are often purchased or built at a lower cost but are less sensitive and have less resolution than spectrofluorometers.
 Filter fluorometers are also capable of operation only at the wavelengths of the available filters, whereas monochromators are generally freely tunable over a relatively wide range.
-The potential disadvantage of monochromators arises from that same property, because the monochromator is capable of miscalibration or misadjustment, where the wavelength of filters are fixed when manufactured.
+The potential disadvantage of monochromators arises from that same property, because the monochromator is capable of miscalibration or misadjustment, whereas the wavelength of filters are fixed when manufactured.